bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - More souls the fewer coins you have.
 	- [ ] **Power Focused**
 		- [ ] ??? - Payoff - Increase the payoff for this toss by for every 3 power used.
-		- [ ] ??? - Insanely high amount of souls, but 0 if you use any powers this round.
 		- [ ] Actaeon - +Shards for each power coin with zero uses remaining.
 		- [ ] ??? - 10/20/30/40 souls, reduced by 3/5/7/9 for each power you've used this toss.
 		- [ ] Arachne - +Shard and +Life for each unused god power charge.